Philadelphia Phillies: Macho Row (1993–1995)

 The 1994–95 Major League Baseball strike was a blow to attendance and on-field success, as was the arrival of the Atlanta Braves in the division due to league realignment.
-Several players from the 1993 team were either traded or left the team soon after.
+The Macho Row squad was unable to replicate their successes from 1993, and several players from the pennant-winning team would depart or be traded away in the subsequent seasons.